ivoronin/posse/README.md

 - `addr` - Local IP address for tunnel.
 Must be equal to `peer` value on the remote host.
 Required.
 - `peer` - Remote IP address for tunnel.
 Must be equal to `addr` value on the remote host.
 Required.
 - `rblk` - Disk block number to read packets from.
 Must be equal to `wblk` value on the remote host.
 Required.
-- `wblk` - Disk block bumber to write packets to.
+- `wblk` - Disk block number to write packets to.
 Must be equal to `rblk` value on the remote host.
 Required.
 - `txqlen` - Transmit queue length.
 Optional.
 - `rxqlen` - Transmit queue length.
 Optional.
 - `hz` - Frequency in Hz at which the writing and polling operations are performed.
 Must be equal to `hz` value on the remote host.
 Optional.